ajhsu/chromecast-device-emulator/README.md

 So we can simply emulate the same context by creating a socket server in the background while we're developing our apps on local machine (e.g. your laptop).

-### Benefits of developing with an Emulator

-#### 1. Running your receiver app on local machine.

-You can developing your receiver app with a device that runing much faster than Chromecast 1/2/Ultra.

-#### 2. Debugging your receiver app on local machine

-You don't need to do remote debugging via Chrome inspector anymore, and take the advantage of Chrome DevTools during your development, yay!

-#### 3. Debugging multiple receiver app at same time.

-You can test your receiver app in parallel.

-#### 4. Running end-to-end testing in CI system.

 ## Usage